 - 1. What is the name of your certifying State official?
-Sgt Daniel Parks - 2.
+Daniel Parks - 2.
 What is the title of your certifying State offical?
 MCSAP Program Coordinator - 3.
-What are the phone # and email address of your State official?
-302-464-3100 daniel.parks@state.de.us
+What are the phone # and email address of your State official? daniel.parks@delaware.gov; 302-448-0034

-The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.
+The State affirmatively a ccepts the compatibility certification declaration written below by selecting 'yes'.